Jennifer Gray, DO

 Dr. Gray is board certified in both Physical Medicine and Rehabilitation and Electrodiagnostic Medicine.
 She recently joined the Department of Physical Medicine and Rehabilitation as an attending physiatrist specializing in neuromuscular disorders and concussion management.
 Dr. Gray received her medical degree from New York College of Osteopathic Medicine and completed her residency in Physical Medicine and Rehabilitation at Stony Brook University Medical Center where she held the position of Chief Resident in her final year.
 Following residency, Dr. Gray completed a fellowship in the specialty area of Neuromuscular and Electrodiagnostic Medicine at the Cleveland Clinic, where she received advanced training in the diagnosis and clinical management of neuromuscular disorders and electrodiagnostic testing (ie. EMG).

-She serves as an attending physiatrist in both the Pediatric and Adult Muscular Dystrophy Association Clinics at St. Charles.
+She serves as an attending physiatrist in both the Pediatric and Adult Muscular Dystrophy Association Care Center at St. Charles.
 Dr. Gray is trained in all aspects of neuromuscular clinical practice from diagnosis to rehabilitation and treatment strategies, including a broad experience in both inpatient and outpatient settings.
 This includes the clinical care of both pediatric and adult populations with a wide variety of neuromuscular disorders such as peripheral neuropathy, ALS and muscular dystrophy.

 Her work has been published in the journal PM&R, the American Journal of Physical Medicine and Rehabilitation, and at Emedicine.com.
 She has also presented posters at numerous national medical conferences.
 Her research interests include hip fracture rehabilitation and osteoporosis, and electrodiagnostic testing.